back to Health Tips

 It is not mentioned how much turpentine was consumed to result in these symptoms.
 The ingestion probably was of pure turpentine, not diluted.

-Jennifer Daniels, the big proponents of turpentine for healing, states that one teaspoon of turpentine is the maximum dose she takes, once or twice a week.
-She started noticing strange effects when she took more than one teaspoon.
-One teaspoon is 5 ml.
+Jennifer Daniels, the big proponent of turpentine for healing, states that one teaspoon of turpentine is the minimum effective dose (or the lowest dose at which you can expect to get results) she takes, once or twice a week.
+She started noticing strange effects when she took a little more than two teaspoons.
+One teaspoon is 5 ml. (from a radio interview)

 The National Park Service in Colorado writes in its Environmental Contaminants Encyclopedia, Turpentine Entry (1997), (based on scientific literature) that